Triangulated categories of mixed motives: Relative cycles

-\begin{lm} Let $S=\spec A$ be an integral local scheme with closed point $s$ and fraction field $K$.
-Let $Z$ be a finite equidimensional scheme and $z$ a generic point of $Z_s$.
+Note that a direct translation of \eqref{Samuel_formula_finite_dom_ext} gives: \begin{lm} Let $S=\spec A$ be an integral local scheme with closed point $s$ and fraction field $K$.
+Let $Z$ be a finite equidimensional $S$-scheme and $z$ a generic point of $Z_s$.
 Let $B$ be the local ring of $Z$ at $z$.

 Then,

 \end{lm}